Q&A with Dr. Kina White

 Is there anything else you’d like to tell our audience?

 We are proud to do this work and support all of our Mississippians as we age!
-I think this will be yet another great opportunity for collaboration in our state.
+I think this will be yet another great opportunity for collaboration in our state for sure.

 For more information, reach out to Dr. Kina White at kina.white@msdh.ms.gov